-Systems Design • Narrative • Technical Design
+Systems Design • Technical Design • Narrative

-crafting and world SYSTEMS
+crafting & world SYSTEMS

 In addition to the general design and gameplay of these crafting mechanics, I was also responsible for progression and balance between the specializations.
 Like any Blizzard title, we needed to create a game with a long live-service lifetime in mind, and thus I needed to design systems that were not only engaging at the start, but had an interesting progression and would not become tedious as players went through them over months and years.
 While fantasy fulfillment and making the interactions or minigames exciting was a major focus, I also worked to design them in such a way that they were easy to learn but difficult to master, to keep players engaged over the long-term, and continually challenge and surprise them.
 Rather than merely relying upon crafting which would require progressively more rare ingredients to scale progression, I wanted to make the crafting interactions themselves something that would progress with player skill, and wouldn’t become rote when done repeatedly over the course of years.
 To that goal, I worked to build in skill progression to the interactions themselves, but also task automation as well as design for new mechanics to challenge the skills of advanced players.